jsh2134/geppetto/README.rst

 -------
 This is still a work in progress and most likely is broken right now.
 Moving towards a stable release.

-Currently working on
+Currently working on:

 - installing everything under virtualenv
 - verifying correct install of redis and supervisor
 - test suite
 - stable release

-Recently Completed
+Recently Completed:

 - defining multiple Puppet configs
 - examples